When you make the decision to travel to foreign countries long-term, one of the most daunting subjects to figure out is which vaccines to get.

 But first: a quick story.
 While traveling on the island of Mykonos in Greece, I trapped my thumb inside a rusty metal locking mechanism on a bathroom door.
 In that unexpected situation, being aware that I was vaccinated for something as standard as tetanus was extremely important.
 While I did ultimately remember my vaccinations, I might urge you to locally save or print your records because the best part of the whole Mykonos escapade was when I tried to pull my medical records from the doctor’s office’s website but the website wouldn’t open in Greece due to flawed online security precautions.

-Which travel vaccines are available and important to know about?
+Which travel vaccines are the most important to know about?

-Spread by coughing or sneezing, diphtheria is a respiratory illness caused by bacteria that has an incubation period of less than 3 day.
+Spread by coughing or sneezing, diphtheria is a respiratory illness caused by bacteria that has an incubation period of fewer than 3 days.
 It can result in death.
-Diphteria is avoided via the Tdap or DTap vaccine most Americans receive as an infant prior to entering the school system.
+Diphtheria is avoided via the Tdap or DTap vaccine most Americans receive as an infant prior to entering the school system.

 Whooping cough is a highly contagious respiratory tract infection.
 Symptoms include a high-pitched intake of breath that sounds like “whoop!”
 Before a vaccine was invested, whooping cough was considered a childhood disease.